Minangkabau Malaysians: Notable people

 There are many Minangkabau people who work as merchants, clerics, authors, and politicians who have made great contributions in Malaysia.
-In the 19th century, Muhammad Saleh Al-Minankabawi became the mufti of the Perak Sultanate and Uthman bin Abdullah became the first qadi in Kuala Lumpur.
+In the 19th century, Muhammad Saleh Al-Minangkabawi became the mufti of the Perak Sultanate and Uthman bin Abdullah became the first qadi in Kuala Lumpur.
 In addition, Haji Mohamed Taib, who has a fairly large business, became one of the developer Chow Kit area in Kuala Lumpur, as well as Abdul Rahim Kajai, a leading pioneer of Malay journalism.
 In the mid-20th century, Minangkabau descents are a distinctive and influential group in the nation's politics.
 Tuanku Abdul Rahman was appointed as the first Yang di-Pertuan Agong of the Federation of Malaya.
 Besides that, many Minang figures became Malaysian party leaders.
 Some of them were Abdullah C.D., Ahmad Boestamam, Burhanuddin al-Hilmi, Shamsiah Fakeh, Khadijah Sidek, and Mokhtaruddin Lasso.

 After Malaysian independence, many Malaysian ministers are Minangkabau descent, such as Abdul Aziz Shamsuddin, Abdul Samad Idris, Aishah Ghani, Amirsham Abdul Aziz, Aziz Ishak, Ghafar Baba, Ghazali Shafie, Khairy Jamaluddin, Muhammad bin Haji Muhammad Taib, Rais Yatim, and Shaziman Abu Mansor.
 Interestingly, Malaysia's longest serving female minister is Rafidah Aziz, Perak-born Minang descent.
 Some prominent Malaysian businessmen are Minang people, namely Nasimuddin Amin, Kamarudin Meranun, and Tunku Abdullah.
 In addition to politicians and merchants, Minangkabau people who are quite meritorious include Zainal Abidin Ahmad, author and language experts; Tahir Jalaluddin, influential Islamic scholar; Muszaphar Shukor, first Malaysian astronaut; U-Wei Haji Saari, one of Malaysia's best film directors; Ismail Mohamed Ali, governor of Bank Negara Malaysia; Abdul Aziz Zainal, commander-in-chief of the Malaysian Armed Forces, as well as Saiful Bahri, the prominent of Malaysia's composer.